Asad-Ismail/Real_World_ML/Use_Cases/learning_with_less/README.md

   - Adding semi-supervised learning to ImageNet pretraining further reduced error by ~16%
   - Best performance achieved by combining ImageNet weights with semi-supervised learning

-2. **Limited Self-supervised Success**:
+3. **Limited Self-supervised Success**:
   - Self-supervised + semi-supervised approach, while better than training from scratch, couldn't outperform ImageNet pretraining
   - This is likely due to:
     - Limited dataset size (8K images vs ImageNet's 1M+ images)
     - Insufficient data for effective self-supervised representation learning

-3. **Semi-supervised Advantage**:
-  - Adding semi-supervised learning to ImageNet pretraining further reduced error by ~16%
-  - Best performance achieved by combining ImageNet weights with semi-supervised learning

 ### Recommendations

+Below are some recommendations of training DNNs specifically true on image related tasks(classificaiton, semgmentation, OD etc)

 1. **Start with Pretrained Models**:
   - Even for domain-specific tasks, for imaging tasks ImageNet weights provide a strong foundation
   - Particularly valuable when working with limited labeled data

-2. **Consider Dataset Size**:
-  - Self-supervised learning might require larger datasets to be effective
-  - If working with small datasets (<10K images), ImageNet pretraining might be more beneficial
+2. **Leverage Data Augmentation** (Not focus of this article):
+  - Add task-specific augmentations they are consistently shown to improve model performance some image sepecific augmentation are MixUp/CutMix, CutOut, Color jittering etc
+  - Some augmentations might hurt performance if not aligned with task

+3. **Tune Hyperparameters** (Not focus of this article):
+  - Often overlooked but time and time again shown to

 3. **Add Semi-supervised Learning**:
   - If you have unlabeled data, semi-supervised learning can provide additional gains
   - Works well in combination with pretrained weights

+4. **Self Supervised learning may or maynot be helpful**:
+  - Self-supervised learning might require larger datasets to be effective
+  - If working with small datasets (<10K images), ImageNet pretraining might be more beneficial